 Arrive a little early to check out the students’ artworks on display, which can be purchased.

 Nary Kitchen Restaurant and Cambodian Cooking School

-Traditional Cambodian Cooking is Khmer Cooking and Nary Kitchen located near the central market, Phsa Nat, in Battambang, Nary Kitchen is a great place for a casual inexpensive Cambodian cooking class, either morning or afternoon, including a walking tour of the market to collect ingredients.
+Traditional Cambodian Cooking is Khmer Cooking and Nary Kitchen located near the central market, Phsa Nat, in Battambang is a great place for a relaxed and inexpensive Khmer cooking class.
+Whether morning or afternoon, each class includes a walking tour of the market to collect ingredients.
 At the end of the class, participants sit down in the attached restaurant to eat their culinary efforts.
-They also come away with a handy Cambodian Cooking Recipe Book and the meals are delicious and surprisingly easy to prepare.
+They also come away with a handy Cambodian Cooking Recipe Book of the meals prepared and more.
+Meals are delicious and surprisingly easy to prepare.

-We found Cambodian food to be tasty, healthy and very cheap.
+Cambodian food is tasty, healthy and very cheap.

 $10 USD for 4 courses and degustation.